Trump gives Starmer green light to recognise Palestinian state

 Recognition of Palestine has moved up Sir Keir’s agenda in recent days, as Labour MPs demand more pressure on Israel.
 It is thought to be behind the prime minister’s decision to convene a full cabinet meeting during the summer holiday.

-Symbolically, Britain’s role in creating the modern state of Israel through the Balfour Declaration in 1926 adds weight to any British recognition of a Palestinian state.
+Symbolically, Britain’s role in creating the modern state of Israel through the Balfour Declaration of 1926 adds weight to any British recognition of a Palestinian state.

 The prime minister told journalists: “It’s an absolute catastrophe [in Gaza].
 Nobody wants to see that.
 And I think people in Britain are revolted at seeing what they’re seeing on their screen.
 So we’ve got to get to that ceasefire.